aCertainProgrammer/aCertainProgrammer.github.io/UnnamedDraftingTool/README.md

 # UnnamedDraftingTool
 https://acertainprogrammer.github.io/UnnamedDraftingTool/index.html

-# Data specification
+# Custom data specification

-Data needs to be in the form of valid JSON, as an object containing 3 objects:
+The custom data needs to be in the form of valid JSON, as an object containing 3 objects:
 ```
 {
     "all",